rotundasoftware/cartero-node-hook/README.md

 } );
 ```

-Using Express?
-The [cartero-express-hook](https://github.com/rotundasoftware/cartero-express-hook) is an express middleware wrapper for cartero-node-hook that injects the js and css html into the `res.locals` variables automatically before a view is rendered.
+Using Express? [cartero-express-midddleware](https://github.com/rotundasoftware/cartero-express-hook) automatically populates `res.locals` with the `script` and `link` tags for the view being rendered.

 ## API